Four Seasons

 Driving a Campervan around Vancouver

-• Winter tyres or chains are required on most BC highways from 1 October to 30 April when travelling outside the Lower Mainland area
+• Winter tyres or chains are required on designated BC highways from 1 October to 31 March (some routes extend to 30 April) when travelling outside the Lower Mainland area.

-• Free seasonal dump station at Brownsville RV Park in Surrey when returning along Highway 17
+• Free seasonal waste disposal point at Brownsville RV Park in Surrey when returning along Highway 17.

-• Steep hills on Highway 99 require low gear at Cypress Bowl and Britannia brake check areas
+• Steep hills on Highway 99 require low gear; follow posted brake-check signage on descents.

 Places to Stay in a Motorhome